choderalab/wetlab-protocols/Standardized_SOP/README.md

 * Commonly Used Project scripts
 * General Lab Admin

-The `SOP_Template.md` can be used to expand library.
+The `SOP_Template.md` should be used to add additional SOPs and expand the ChoderaLab library.